Skip to main content

 Can grant proposals include international collaborators (not on the budget)?
 Also, can part of the research be done abroad?

-Yes, international collaborators may be included in proposals.
-And part of the work can be done abroad, provided that an explanation is included of why this is important to the goals of the proposal.
+Yes, international collaborators may be included in proposals and may serve as team members, but not co-PIs or PIs.
+Part of the work can be done abroad, provided that an explanation is included of why this is important to the goals of the proposal.

 Do these grants encourage collaboration or are they strictly for the Schools and Colleges?